thekoma/batbelt/README.md

 It contains **hundred** of tools.

-Is not intended to be light is intended to be complete as I work with Openshift and normally containers are rootless, so no package will be added at runtime.
+Is not intended to be light is intended to be complete as I work with ~~Openshift~~ kubernetes and normally containers are rootless, so no package will be added at runtime.

 ## Screenshots
 ### Login